 If the degree candidate is a distance education or online student, living outside of Menomonie completing a co-op, internship or student teaching assignment, they may request their tickets be mailed.
 Tickets will not be mailed automatically to distance education or other off-campus students.
 Degree candidates must contact the commencement coordinator at email@example.com and include their name, student ID number, major/degree program and mailing address.
 The last day to request tickets be mailed is Friday the week prior to Commencement.

 Degree candidates who have applied for graduation by the application deadline will have their degree program, full name, and hometown listed in the printed program booklet.
 Degree candidates with FERPA restrictions will have their names excluded from the printed program unless they indicate otherwise to the Commencement Coordinator.
-Other degree candidates who wish to have their name excluded may indicate this preference during the graduation application fee payment process.
+Other degree candidates who wish to have their name excluded may e-mail firstname.lastname@example.org with the request to have their name removed.

 Commencement is a very distinguished occasion at University of Wisconsin-Stout.
 To ensure that the commencement ceremony is a memorable experience for all participants and guests, possession and/or consumption of alcoholic beverages, other non-prescription drugs or tobacco is prohibited on university grounds.
 Degree candidates will not be permitted to participate in commencement if in violation or under the influence of banned substances.